The Car (1977 film): Plot

 The car enters the town and attacks the school marching band as it rehearses at the local showground.
 It chases the group of teachers and students into a cemetery.
 Curiously enough, the vehicle will not enter onto the consecrated ground.
-Lauren taunts the driver, which no one among the townsfolk have yet seen.
+Lauren taunts the driver, whom no one among the townsfolk has seen.
 Seemingly angered, the car destroys a brick gate post and leaves.
-The police go on a high-speed chase along highways throughout the desert before the car turns on them, destroying several squad cars and killing five of Wade's deputies.
-None of Wade's bullets put a dent on the car's windshield or tires, much to his surprise.
-After trying unsuccessfully to get inside the vehicle when it stops (the car has no door handles), Wade is knocked out when the door opens by itself.
-The car escapes.
+The policemen go on a high-speed chase along highways throughout the desert before the car turns on them, destroying several squad cars and killing 5 of Wade's deputies.
+None of Wade's bullets put any dents on the car's windshield or tires, much to his surprise.
+Wade attempts to enter the car when it stops, but discovers it has no door handles.
+The car's door then opens by itself, knocking Wade unconscious and allowing the car to escape.
 At the hospital, Wade is consoled by his remaining deputies and Lauren.
 He later offers to get her some spare clean clothes.

 That evening, Lauren is at her home, talking to Wade over the phone, when the enraged car drives straight through her house, killing her.
-Luke explains for a grief-stricken Wade killing his girlfriend was an act of revenge for Lauren's insults and notes it apparently did not enter the cemetery because "the ground is hallowed," a biblical reference.
-Wade concocts a plan to destroy the car in a controlled explosion within canyons that lie outside of town.
-After discovering it waiting in his own garage, they are forced to carry out his plans with great haste.
-Wade is pursued by the car into a mountainous canyon area where his remaining deputies have set a trap.
+Luke then explains to a grief-stricken Wade that killing his girlfriend was an act of revenge for Lauren's insults and notes it did not enter the cemetery because "the ground is hallowed," a biblical reference.
+Wade ultimately concocts the final plan to defeat the car once and for all in a trap in the canyon outside the town.
+After discovering it waiting in his garage, they are forced to carry out his plans with great haste.
+Wade is pursued by the car while high-speed riding on his dirt bike into the targeted mountainous canyon, where his remaining deputies have set a trap with explosives.

-In a final confrontation, Wade and Luke stand at the edge of a cliff and bait the car into running straight at them.
-They jump aside as it goes over the cliff into the dynamite, causing an explosion.
-A monstrous, demonic visage appears inside the flames, to everyone's shock.
-Wade refuses to believe what the group saw in the flames despite Luke's insistence.
+In the final confrontation, Wade and Luke stand still at the edge of a cliff and lure the car into running straight at them.
+They swiftly jump off both sides as it goes over the cliff, and set off the dynamite, triggering a massive explosion.
+To everyone's shock, a monstrous, demonic visage appears inside the flames.
+Despite Luke's insistence, Wade refuses to believe what the group saw in the flames.

-The film concludes with the car prowling the streets of downtown Los Angeles, apparently having survived the crash.
+The film concludes with the car still prowling on the streets of downtown Los Angeles, apparently having survived the explosions, its horn sound still heard distantly.